Pollux (star)

 Pollux is the brightest star in the constellation of Gemini.
 It has the Bayer designation β Geminorum, which is Latinised to Beta Geminorum and abbreviated Beta Gem or β Gem.
-This is an orange-hued, evolved giant star located at a distance of 34 light-years, making it the closest giant to the Sun.
+This is an orange-hued, evolved red giant located at a distance of 34 light-years, making it the closest red giant (and giant star) to the Sun.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
-In 2006 an extrasolar planet (designated Pollux b or β Geminorum b, later named Thestias) was confirmed to be orbiting it.
+In 2006, an exoplanet (designated Pollux b or β Geminorum b, later named Thestias) was announced to be orbiting it.

 Nomenclature

 β Geminorum (Latinised to Beta Geminorum) is the star's Bayer designation.

 The traditional name Pollux refers to the twins Castor and Pollux in Greek and Roman mythology.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Pollux for this star.

 Castor and Pollux are the two "heavenly twin" stars giving the constellation Gemini (Latin, 'the twins') its name.
 The stars, however, are quite different in detail.
 Castor is a complex sextuple system of hot, bluish-white type A stars and dim red dwarfs, while Pollux is a single, cooler yellow-orange giant.
 In Percy Shelley's 1818 poem Homer's Hymn to Castor and Pollux, the star is referred to as "... mild Pollux, void of blame."

 Originally the planet was designated Pollux b.
 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Thestias for this planet.
 The winning name was based on that originally submitted by theSkyNet of Australia; namely Leda, Pollux's mother.
 At the request of the IAU, 'Thestias' (the patronym of Leda, a daughter of Thestius) was substituted.
 This was because 'Leda' was already attributed to an asteroid and to one of Jupiter's satellites.

 In the catalogue of stars in the Calendarium of al Achsasi al Mouakket, this star was designated Muekher al Dzira, which was translated into Latin as Posterior Brachii, meaning the end in the paw.

 In Chinese, 北河 (Běi Hé), meaning North River, refers to an asterism consisting of Pollux, ρ Geminorum, and Castor.
 Consequently, Pollux itself is known as 北河三 (Běi Hé sān, the Third Star of North River.)